peparhugo/data-science/_posts/2020-06-10-geospatial-data-through-apis.md

 Next we'll need to see how the tree API is used in the map.
 Under `Contents` you'll need to expand the `TreeWebApp` and highlight the `City Trees` layer.
 You'll see a table icon pop-up and click on it.
 You'll see a list of network requests fire in the `Network` tab of your browser.
 Look for one with `query?f=json...` as the name and select it.
+Copy the URL in `Request URL`, we'll need that for our python code.

 ## Code

+We'll need the `requests` library to get the data from Open GIS.
+We'll use `pandas` as a convenient way to process the data so it can be converted to a `geopandas` object.
+Shapely is needed to convert json geometries to `shapely` objects because `geopandas` is built on top of `shapely`.

 ```python
 import requests